-Rents and prices for goods and services generally are often cheaper for those living outside of Dublin, so lower overall costs can be expected.
+Rents and prices for goods and services are generally cheaper for students living outside of Dublin.

-When moving to Ireland for study, you should make sure to allocate a budget for one-off start-up costs, such as buying kitchen items, bedding, mobile phone, etc - and also for any international travel you plan during the year.
+When moving to Ireland for study, you should make sure to budget for one-off start-up costs, such as buying kitchen items, bedding, mobile phone, etc. - and also for any international travel you plan during the year.

 Here are some guides produced by a selection of Irish universities in different parts of Ireland:

 - TUD (Dublin) Cost of Living Guide